jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Toggle this on the extra options menu.
 Please note that other text speed selections do nothing while this feature is active.

+#### Quick Cursor Run
+When on the main battle menu, pressing B will automatically place the cursor over RUN.

 #Difficulty Settings
 -----------------------------------------------